andrew/ultimate-awesome/README.md

 - [awesome-learning-haskell](https://github.com/tweag/awesome-learning-haskell) - A collection of resources which were useful to Tweagers for learning Haskell and its various aspects.
 - [machine-learning-resources](https://github.com/datascienceid/machine-learning-resources) - A curated list of awesome machine learning frameworks, libraries, courses, books and many more.
 - [awesome-MLSecOps](https://github.com/RiccardoBiosas/awesome-MLSecOps) - A curated list of MLSecOps tools and resources for securing machine learning and AI systems - adversarial ML defense, LLM security, AI red teaming, model scanning, supply-chain protection, and MLOps pipeline security.
+- [awesome-ecommerce-stack](https://github.com/astrotars/awesome-ecommerce-stack) - 💰 Popular marketing tools and add-ons used by 10,000+ of the top e-commerce stores.
 - [Awesome-Distributed-Deep-Learning](https://github.com/bharathgs/Awesome-Distributed-Deep-Learning) - A curated list of awesome Distributed Deep Learning resources.
 - [awesome-deepfakes-materials](https://github.com/datamllab/awesome-deepfakes-materials) - A curated list of awesome Deepfakes materials.
 - [AWESOME-Azure-Bicep](https://github.com/ElYusubov/AWESOME-Azure-Bicep) - A curated list of blogs, videos, tutorials, code, tools, scripts, and anything useful to help you learn Azure Bicep - by @ElYusubov, @johnlokerse and @lukemurraynz.